 The Funeral Rule:

-“Most importantly, don’t be afraid to ask questions and read contracts before you sign,” notes Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
-“If you feel as if you are being pressured into buying something you do not want or need, ask to speak to a different funeral director or go to a different funeral home.”
+"Most importantly, don’t be afraid to ask questions and read contracts before you sign," notes Rick Brinkley, COO of Better Business Bureau serving Eastern Oklahoma.
+"If you feel as if you are being pressured into buying something you do not want or need, ask to speak to a different funeral director or go to a different funeral home."

 Can You Pre-Plan A Funeral?